An Overview of Traditions and Culture in France

 In France, the vast majority of native citizens speak French.
-This fact causes many English-speaking foreigners much anxiety, as the French have a long-held and rather unfair reputation for not liking to speak English.
+This fact causes many English-speaking foreigners much anxiety, as the French have a long-held and a rather unfair reputation for not liking to speak English.
 In reality, plenty of French people, particularly in large cities such as Paris, speak English well and enjoy doing so.
 But, on the whole, French people dislike being addressed in English by foreigners without first being asked whether they speak English.

 Solve this problem by mastering the phrase: Parlez-vous anglais?
-(Par-lay voo anh-gleh)–Do you speak English?–and use it before initiating conversation with a French person.
+(Par-lay voo anh-gleh)–Do you speak English?–and use it before initiating a conversation with a French person.
 You’ll find that this small effort will be greatly appreciated.
-If you’re moving to France or intend to stay for a long period, however, it’s a smart to learn the basics of French before heading over.
-Not only will it make life easier, it’ll open a whole new world to you.
+If you’re moving to France or intend to stay for a long period, however, it’s smart to learn the basics of French before heading over.
+Not only will it make life easier, but it’ll also open a whole new world to you.

 A few other languages are spoken in France by a tiny minority of the French population, including: Breton, Basque, Catalan, Flemish, and Arabic.